pleabargain/EnglishHelpsYourCareer/introductory_statements.md

 Hello!

+Welcome to my prototype English workbook.
+This workbook is designed to work offline.
+I imagine that some of you might be traveling in a bus or metro.
+This workbook is built for your busy life!

-Open this HMTL file with your favorite browser.
-It should work on your phone as well, though I've heard reports that IPhones can be fussy!
+Please open this HMTL file with your favorite browser.
+It should work on your smart phone as well, though I've heard reports that IPhones can be fussy!

+I know the CSS is unfinished.
 Let me know if you see any formatting weirdness!
 Screen grabs are really helpful!
 <a href="mailto:dennis@englishhelpsyourcareer.com?subject=I found a bug in v9.62&body=Message me!">I found a bug!</a>

 I hope you find this workbook useful and I would really appreciate any feedback you have for me!